ggranum/twisted-kindling/README.md

-# angularfire-component-seed — yet-another-seed for Angular+Firebase apps
-This is a component-oriented version of the Angularfire seed project.

-The major differences (and they are quite major) between this fork and the parent projects are:
-- Grunt based build.
-This is a fully configured build, including linting, minification and SASS compilation.
-- A Component-oriented project layout.
-This is the most significant difference, by far.
+# Twisted-Kindling: An Angular+AngularFire+Material Design starter of fires.

+This seed project extends the (excellent) [angularfire-seed][AngularFire-Seed] project created by the AngularFire team.

+What's different?
+Well, start by checking out the [demo][demo].

+Behind the scenes, we've got much more:
+ - Swap out the NPM build targets for Grunt, including minification, SASS, linting, Live-Reload, and more.
+ - Component Oriented: the file system is aligned with how you develop your app, not Angular nouns.
+Currently this seed doesn't use nested directories under the primary 'components' directory, but it should be possible to augment the build system to handle it fairly easily.
+Consider it a todo item.
+ - Material Design.
+ - More fully functional authentication and user profile model.

+# Features

+## Component Oriented build and file system

 Rather than group project files by what their function is (controller, view, model, service) we group the file structure by component:

     app/                                       --> all of the files to be used in production bower_components/ {...}                  --> Third party libraries
       components/                              --> Your application views / widgets / components / partials
-        _base/                --> Primary configuration and shared globals, such as filters base.js             -->
+        _app/                                  --> Primary configuration and shared globals, such as filters app.js                               -->
-          base.spec.js        --> Unit tests for 'base'
+          app.scss                              -> Primary SCSS source.
+Import all components, etc. app.spec.js                          --> Unit tests for 'base'
           config.js                            --> A configuration module
           config.spec.js                       -->
           firebase.utils.js                    --> Some shared firebase factories
+          routes.js                            --> Route configuration for the entire application.
+          _palette.scss                        --> Your configure the color palette for your application's CSS.
+          _variables.scss                      --> Configure your SCSS variables, such as proportional widths, heights etc.
+        _twistedKindling/                      --> Supporting code that you aren't expected to need to edit. (this may become a separate bower project) experiments/                         --> You can ignore this folder for now.
+Discussion to come.
+          _twisted_kindling.scss               --> Import this file in your primary scss file (see app.scss).
+          _materialDesignHacks.scss/           --> Workarounds for issues found in the material design styles.
+See comments in the file.
+          _tk-components.scss                  -->
+          _tk-defaults.scss                    -->
+          _tk-material-design-palette.scss     -->
+          _tk-palette.scss                     -->
-          routes.js           --> Route configuration for the entire application. account/              --> The Account view and module. account.html        -->
+          twistedKindling.js                   --> The main Angular module for twistedKindling.
+Does nothing, actually.
+Something to @revisit account/                               --> The Account view and module.
+Change account username, email and password.
+P account.html                         -->
           account.js                           -->
           account.spec.js                      -->
           changeEmail.js                       -->
-        chat/                 --> The Chat view and module. chat.html           -->
+        chat/                                  --> The Chat view and module.
+          _chat.scss                           -->
+          chat.html                            -->
           chat.js                              -->
           chat.spec.js                         -->
-        home/                 --> The Home page view and module. home.html           -->
+        footer/                                --> A wrapper around MD's 'BottomSheet'. header/                                --> A global header, with title and nav menu. home/                                  --> The Home page view and module.
+Show Message of the Day.
+Part of 'myApp'. home.html                            -->
           home.js                              -->
           home.spec.js                         -->
-        login/                -->  The Login view and module, and some firebase specific adaptors for 'SimpleLogin' functionality. login.html          -->
+        leftVerticalBar/                       --> Color bar widget for the left side of the app.
+Common in a number of mobile apps. login/                                 --> The Login view and module, and some firebase specific adaptors for 'SimpleLogin' functionality. login.html                           -->
           login.js                             -->
           login.spec.js                        -->
           simpleLogin.js                       -->
           simpleLogin.spec.js                  -->
-      app.css                 --> default global stylesheet
+        mainMenu/                              --> Currently implemented as a Material Design right-nav, will be updated once MD releases a Menu component. app.iml                                  --> IntelliJ project file.
-      index.html              --> app layout file (the main html template file of the app) index-async.html        --> just like index.html, but loads js files asynchronously test/                     --> test config and source files protractor-conf.js      --> config file for running e2e tests with Protractor e2e/                    --> end-to-end specs
+      index.html                               --> app layout file (the main html template file of the app) index-async.html                         --> Not supported!
+But maybe one day.
+Supposed to be just like index.html, but loading js files asynchronously. test/                                      --> test config and source files protractor-conf.js                       --> config file for running e2e tests with Protractor e2e/                                     --> end-to-end specs
         scenarios.js
       karma.conf.js                            --> config file for running unit tests with Karma

-## Reasoning
+### Reasoning
 The future of web development is heading towards componentization at a fairly rapid clip.
 There are very sound reasons for this.
 In particular, keeping all assets associated with one and only one component (such as a view) 'near to' one another lends to easier editing of that asset.